RK-143/thoughtctlpoc/README.md

 2.Created a sepereate network lib for common API calling.

 3.We have used the retrofit for API calling getting image from server and dynamically set to the UI.
+4. We are displaying the IMGAE, USER ID, Titile , Day of Date

 **Steps for paly around the application**